 Graduate Language Translation Exams

 Graduate Language Translation Exams in French, German, and Italian are held twice each semester.
 Exams in Russian can be arranged by appointment.
 The department will notify students of their results by email.
+You will find exam dates available on the registration page at the link below.

 Selection of Passages for Language Translation Exams